greefeet/EMG/README.md

-# EthereumMinerGUI
+# EMG
-Ethereum miner GUI on Windows
+EMG is Ethereum miner GUI on Windows